mchelem/remd_temperature/README.md

 Reference: Alexandra Patriksson and David van der Spoel, A temperature predictor for parallel tempering simulations Phys.
 Chem.
 Chem.
 Phys., 10 pp. 2073-2077 (2008) http://dx.doi.org/10.1039/b716554d.

+As of 2021, the remd server is no longer online, but its source code is available at https://github.com/dspoel/remd-temperature-generator
+In order to run it, you may install php-cli (`apt install php7.4-cli`) and run `php -S localhost:8000`.
+Then, update the TGENERATOR constant at https://github.com/mchelem/remd_temperature/blob/master/remd_temperature.py#L25 to `TGENERATOR_URL = 'http://localhost:8000/tgenerator.php'`

 ## Installation

 Run the following command: